 What is the cancellation/postponement policy?

 Should you wish to reschedule your wedding, the deposit is transferable to the new date if we are available.
 In the event of complete cancellation, you forfeit your deposit.
-If you cancel our services less than four months from the wedding date, the full amount is required as compensation for loss of earnings.
+If you cancel our services less than three months from the wedding date, the full amount is required as compensation for loss of earnings unless we can fill the date with another wedding.

 Will you use my photos for advertising?